Chealion/chealion-old/README.markdown

 		regex.py
 			Simple python script to facilitate running regular expressions on the clipboard contents.
 My first Python script

+		WebKitNightly
+			nightly.sh
+				Shell Script that retrieves the latest version of WebKit and installs it.
+Kind of useless now that they've implemented Sparkle.

 		whatIsOpen.sh
 			Lists what files are open on external disks (helps let you know why